DelNov/T-Flows/readme.md

 ![Lid-driven hexa front!](Documentation/Manual/Figures/lid_driven_hexa_front.png "Lid driven hexa front")

-which reveals boundary conditions for this case, which range from zero (internal cells) through one and two, which are the ordinal numbers which are used to store boundary conditions.
+which reveals boundary conditions for this case, which are show in different colors.
+Light blue is for the inside cells (no boundary conditions there) and orange and red are for different boundary conditions.

-> **_Note:_** Don't worry, you won't have to deal with these numbers later on, just with strings you were using with GMSH to describe boundary conditions.
-The reason you see them here is because ParaView can't plot strings as results to the best of our knowledge.

 if you rotate the domain in ParaView, you will see something which may surprise you at first: